+Better still, since there is no need to plug any cables in while you drill holes in the wall, cordless drills are more convenient and safer than standard high-powered power tools.
 Today's cordless drills pack more punch than ever, due in no small part to the advent of the lithium ion battery.
-Li-ion batteries are not only lighter than the old nickel cadmium (Ni-Cd) packs – a great weight saving on the wrist and forearm – they also hold their charge when not in use and don't mind being topped up from half empty.
+Li-ion batteries are not only lighter than the old nickel cadmium (Ni-Cd) packs – a great weight saving on the wrist and forearm – they also hold their charge longer when not in use.
+These type of batteries don't mind being topped up from half empty either.

 How to buy the best cordless drill for you